Ex Gratia Payment - Explained

-Ex Gratia Payment Definition
+When to Use an Ex Gratia Payment

 Ex-gratia payment is a voluntary act of kindness since it isnt the obligation of the paying party to compensate an individual any losses.
 For example, the government can add a certain amount of money to a persons retirement benefits to thank the employees for their good work.
 A government can also decide to compensate an investors losses by making ex-gratia payments even though it is not under an obligation to do so.
 Most employers and organizations pay their employees the ex-gratia together with the employees annual bonus.
 According to the Payment of Bonus Act, the employer should give the employees up to 20% bonus annually.
 In case the employer wants to pay more than 20%, the extra cash becomes an ex-gratia.
 Employees in industries that neither make profits nor losses like non-governmental organizations, always receive ex-gratia from their employers since the bonus act does not cover them.
 Ex-gratia payments may vary depending on the organization or the government institution where the employee works.